 You may receive a temporary schedule when you start hemodialysis.
 This schedule is based on availability and may change on a weekly basis.
 Please check with the team lead.

-Each visit is 5 hours on average.
+Each visit is five hours on average.
 Your nephrologists will decide how often and how long you will need dialysis based on:

 This may change over time.
 Your doctor may recommend shorter or longer treatments.

-Some patients are eligible for nocturnal dialysis, a longer, slower form of hemodialysis that takes place at night while you sleep in a bed in the MGH dialysis unit.
-Click here for more information about nocturnal dialysis.
+Some patients are eligible for nocturnal dialysis, a longer, slower form of hemodialysis that takes place at night while you sleep in a bed in our unit.
+Learn more about nocturnal dialysis.

 Treatment Environment